Hand Surgery Options in Charlotte

 The most general treatments for hand surgery are those performed to repair injured hands, including injuries to the nerves,tendons, , blood vessels, and joints; cuts,fractured bones; and burns, and additional injuries to the skin.
 The latest methods have greatly improved the surgeon’s skill to restore function and look, even in severe injuries.

-Some of the methods include:
+Some of the methods to address hand injuries include:

 - Flap surgery – moving the skin along with its original fat, blood vessels, and muscle from a normal area of the body to the affected area;

 - Grafting – the transmit of skin, nerves,bone or other tissue from a regular area of the body to restore the injured area;